Welcome to today's edition of the Rush 24-7 podcast.

 And this story, published today, goes on to tell you what I mentioned to you on Monday.

-I'm just folks, this ain't bragging because as I say, if you can do it, it isn't bragging.
+I'm just, folks, this ain't bragging because as I say, if you can do it, it isn't bragging.

 I'm just telling you, we're five days ahead of the curve here.

-When I say we're doing the job that the drive by media used to do, I mean it.
+When I say we're doing the job that the drive-by media used to do, I mean it.

-The Hezbollah military machine.
+Here's another one: the Hezbollah military machine.

-This is all AP again out of Washington.
+This is Al-Ap again out of Washington.

 Again, this story published today.

-You have known about this since Monday.
+You have known about this since Monday and Tuesday when this all began.

-Provide Hezbollah with training, weapons, and financing, according to Western intelligence officials who are working to stem the uh flow of aid.
+The two countries which President Bush blames for fomenting terrorism and destabilizing the Middle East provide Hezbollah with training, weapons, and financing, according to Western intelligence officials who are working to stem the flow of aid.

 And I can illustrate it in a way by asking you this.

-Who do you, in this audience, who do you look to for the news?
+Who do you in this audience, who do you look to for the news?

 For example, you look for the New York Times or do you look to EIB?